PRTG Manual: System Requirements

-- A current PC or server with at least a dual core CPU and a minimum of 2048 MB RAM memory is sufficient for the PRTG server.
+- A PC or server with at least a dual core CPU and a minimum of 2048 MB RAM is sufficient for the PRTG server.

 - A web browser to access the web interface.
-The following browsers are supported:
+The following browsers are officially supported:

 - Microsoft Internet Explorer 11

-PRTG in the cloud does not require any hardware for the PRTG server, but at least one remote probe installation is necessary to monitor your local network when using PRTG in the cloud.
+PRTG hosted by Paessler does not require any hardware for the PRTG server, but at least one remote probe installation is necessary to monitor your local network when using PRTG hosted by Paessler.

-A current PC or server with at least a dual core CPU and a minimum of 2048 MB RAM memory is sufficient for remote probes.
+A PC or server with at least a dual core CPU and a minimum of 2048 MB RAM is sufficient for remote probes.

 - Operating system

-We recommend that you use the operating system Microsoft Windows Server 2012 R2 for best performance.
-Microsoft Windows 7 and Microsoft Windows 10 are also good options for remote probes.
+We recommend that you use Microsoft Windows Server 2012 R2, Microsoft Windows Server 2016, or Microsoft Windows 10 for remote probes.

 - Stable network connection

 Remote probes require a stable network connection between the PRTG server and the remote probe.
-Remote probes that connect to a PRTG in the cloud server need a reliable internet connection.
+Remote probes that connect to a PRTG hosted by Paessler server need a reliable internet connection.
 Unstable connections, for example via 3G, might work but it is possible that you lose monitoring data if the connection is non-reliable.

-PRTG in the cloud is restricted to max.
+PRTG hosted by Paessler is restricted to max.
 5,000 sensors, more sensors are not possible.
 This number of sensors is available in the PRTG-5000 subscription.